 Even though your customers may have already received your company blog and newspaper, your company can benefit more from using tailored recommendations in conversations with clients.

 You can use ebooks, data sheets, and how-to articles that are offered by your website to be downloaded.
 Afterwards, you need to highlight all the key points across each of the pieces in your company’s recurring emails.
 This can be very helpful because it reinforces values and product proposition comprehension.
 When you put this material in the hands of a client, you also ensure that the remarks of your customer representatives are consistent with what your customers are reading on your websites or blogs.

 2. Create a content library on the internet

 The best place for a content library for your company is an intranet or an internal wiki where your customer representatives can share resources with each other.
-A study by the CMO Council shows that 40% of time spent by salespeople are usually on looking for any relevant content that is created by marketing.
+A study by the CMO Council shows that 40% of time spent by salespeople are usually on looking for any relevant content than you can write for us and it helps to your marketing.
 The company’s total sales speak the same tune as the customer service talks to the customers most of the time.

 3. Report interactions on social media